Leveraging genomic deep learning models for the prediction of non-coding variant effects: Self-supervised genomic language models

 \section{Self-supervised genomic language models}

-Genomic language modeling is a relatively new paradigm, and many such models trained on human or cross-species genomes have been recently proposed \cite{Zaheer2020, Ji2021, Yang2022, Zhou2023, Dalla-Torre2023, Benegas2023a, Nguyen2023, Fishman2023, Gndz2023, robson2023guanine, sanabria2023grover, zhang2023dnagpt, schiff2024caduceus, Chen2024, chu2024utrLM, zhu2024CDGPT, McNally2024allspice}, along with models trained on smaller genomes, such as \textit{Arabidopsis thaliana} \cite{Benegas2023}, fungal \cite{Karollus2024}, or prokaryotic \cite{nguyen2024sequence} genomes.
-By learning the statistical distributions present in natural genome sequences using self-supervised pre-training tasks derived from the sequences themselves, genomic language models are thought to synthesize salient representations of sequence features, known as embeddings, during pre-training.
-Direct use of the resulting sequence embeddings (zero-shot prediction) may yield good performance on certain sequence-based prediction tasks \cite{Benegas2023, Benegas2023a, Dalla-Torre2023}.
-More commonly, a pre-trained model is used as an informative prior or initialization of model parameters, and the model is further trained on supervised prediction tasks using task-specific datasets (e.g. functional genomics data), requiring less data than would be required for supervised training from scratch.
-This additional supervised training, also called fine-tuning (\ref{sec:box3}), allows a pre-trained model to learn to produce outputs tailored to the desired downstream task \cite{Ji2021, Dalla-Torre2023}.
-The difficulty of obtaining large training datasets for many tasks of interest makes the paradigm of pre-training followed by fine-tuning particularly promising.
+Genomic language modeling is a relatively new paradigm, and many such models trained on human or cross-species genomes have been proposed \cite{Zaheer2020, Ji2021, Yang2022, zhou2024dnabert, DallaTorre2024, Benegas2025gpnmsa, Nguyen2023, fishman2025genaLM, Gndz2023, robson2024guanine, sanabria2023grover, zhang2023dnagpt, schiff2024caduceus, Chen2024, chu2024utrLM, zhu2024CDGPT, McNally2024allspice, shearer2024lol-eve, ellington2024aidodna, brixi2025evo2, Karollus2024}.
+By learning the statistical distributions present in natural genome sequences using self-supervised pre-training tasks derived from the sequences themselves, genomic language models synthesize salient vector representations of sequence features, known as embeddings, during pre-training.
+Direct use of the embeddings or predicted nucleotide probabilities (known as unsupervised or zero-shot prediction) may result in good performance on certain sequence-based prediction tasks \cite{Benegas2025gpnmsa, DallaTorre2024}.
+More commonly, a pre-trained model is taken as a good initialization of model parameters, and the model is further trained on supervised prediction tasks using task-specific datasets (e.g. functional data).
+This approach may require less data than supervised training from scratch.
+This additional supervised training, called fine-tuning (\ref{sec:box3}), allows a pre-trained model to learn to produce outputs for the desired downstream task \cite{Ji2021, DallaTorre2024}.
+The difficulty and expense of obtaining large training datasets for many tasks makes the paradigm of pre-training and fine-tuning particularly promising.